Skip to content

 Psychobiotics: Probiotics for Mental Health

-Psychobiotics are a special kind of probiotic that may help improve mental health.
-Some types of bacteria, such as Lactobacillus and Bifidobacterium, are being studied for their ability to support mood and reduce anxiety.
+Psychobiotics are a special kind of probiotic specifically studied for mental health benefits.
+Some types of bacteria, such as Lactobacillus and Bifidobacterium may:

 Early research suggests that these psychobiotics may help people feel better by improving the way their gut communicates with their brain.
 Scientists are still learning about how they work, but these probiotics may one day become part of mental health treatments.